What are the needs?

-The Sahel, one of the world’s poorest regions, is still reeling from the aftershocks of 4 consecutive food and nutrition crises since 2005.
-Drought, failed harvests, excessive food prices and the spillover from the conflict in Côte d'Ivoire, Libya and Mali left 18 million people food insecure in 2012.
+The Sahel, one of the world’s poorest regions, is still reeling from the aftershocks of four consecutive food and nutrition crises since 2005.
+Failed harvests, excessive food prices and the spillover from conflicts in Côte d'Ivoire, Libya and Mali left 18 million people food insecure in 2012.

-In an effort to stop the endless cycle of food crises, the EC has been instrumental in forging AGIR-Sahel, the Global Alliance for Resilience Initiative.
-The goal of AGIR which brings together governments, donors and aid agencies, is to achieve ‘Zero Hunger’ in the Sahel by 2032.
+In an effort to break the cycle of food and nutrition emergencies, the Commission remains committed to work with governments, aid agencies and donors in the framework of AGIR, the Global Alliance for Resilience Initiative.
+AGIR seeks to address the root causes of the region’s chronic food insecurity and to achieve ‘Zero Hunger’ in the Sahel by 2032.